 The Student Union is one of the hubs of student activity on campus.
-Grab a bite to eat at the food court, Chuck & Augie's restaurant, or The Blue Cow ice cream shop.
+Grab a bite to eat at the food court, Bistro On Union Street restaurant, or the Dairy Bar Too ice cream shop.
 Take in a flick or performance at the SU Theater.
 Hit the books in a study lounge, or play games in the game room.
-UConn's cultural centers and some of our 600+ student clubs and organizations are based here, too.
+UConn’s cultural centers and some of our 600+ student clubs and organizations are based here, too.

 'The NSF Graduate Research Fellowship is the gold standard when it comes to federally-funded fellowships for aspiring scientists,' says the director of UConn’s Office of National Scholarships & Fellowships.